aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/_index.md

 ---

 ## **Create Two Dimensional (2D) Barcodes**
 The two-dimensional barcode can contain more data per label, up to thousands of characters.
 Large amounts of text and data can be stored securely and inexpensively when using [Aspose.BarCode](https://apireference.aspose.com/barcode/net/) to encode.[BarCodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) supports both one dimensional and two-dimensional barcodes.
-It encapsulates both types of the barcode into one unified interface.
+It encapsulates both types of barcodes into one unified interface.
 Creating two-dimensional barcodes is just the same as creating one-dimensional barcodes.

-### **Create a pdf417 barcode**
+### **Create a PDF417 barcode**
-The following code snippet shows you how to create a pdf417 barcode.
+The following code snippet shows you how to create a PDF417 barcode.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-Create2DBarcodes-Create2DBarcodes.cs" >}}